-The principal purpose of interfund transfers was to provide funds for operating expenses.
-All interfund transfers were routine and consistent with the activities of the fund making the transfer.
+The principal purpose of interfund transfers was to provide funds for grant matches or to provide funds to pay for capital outlay.
+All interfund transfers were routine and consistent with the activities of the fund making the transfer.)

 (4) Intergovernmental Receivables.